Last updated: July 09, 2024

 The Hashemite Kingdom of Jordan is located in the eastern Mediterranean, but has only a narrow 26-kilometer-long sea access to the Red Sea in the Gulf of Aqaba.
 Jordan borders Israel and the Palestinian Territories to the west, Syria to the north, Iraq to the northeast, and Saudi Arabia to the south.
 The country is about four times smaller than Germany.
 With a population of nearly eleven million, Jordan hosts about 675,000 Syrian refugees, according to the UN Refugee Agency (UNHCR), making it the second-highest per capita refugee population in the world after Lebanon.
-In addition, Jordan’s history has been marked by hosting refugees from the Palestinian territories, Iraq, Kuwait, and Yemen.
-The capital, Amman, is located in the northeastern part of the country.
+In addition, Jordan’s history has been marked by hosting refugees from the Palestinian territories, Iraq, Kuwait, Yemen and Libya.
+The capital, Amman, is located in the northwestern part of the country.

 In 1999, His Majesty King Abdullah II succeeded his late father King Hussein on the throne.
 Through political reforms and economic liberalization measures, most recently the new Political Parties Law and the Jordan 2025 National Vision and Strategy, Abdullah II initiated a transformation of the national economy and opened it to the world market.